Valentine Heart Envelopes

 Remove the template.
 You should have two folded, cut pieces of painted watercolor paper.
 Leave them folded for the next step.

 Alternate weaving the “loops” through and around each other in each row.
-If you do it correctly, you will end up with a heart that opens up at the top.
+You will end up with a heart that opens up at the top.
+If you are pressed for time and don’t want the mess of watercolor painting, you can just cut out two different colors of paper and weave them together.